rxcomm/encoDHer/README.md

 because in this case alice is the sender and bob the receiver.

+### Key cloning

+It is possible to clone your DH secret key to another route.
+This functionality is useful when, for example you want to post your DH public key on a key table or other public place to enable multiple people to send you encrypted email.
+You clone keys by using the command:

+    encodher.py --clone-key old1@first.org old2@second.org new1@third.org new2@fourth.org

+This will clone your secret key from the route old1@first.org -> old2@second.org to the new route new1@third.org -> new2@fourth.org.
+When someone wants to use your posted DH public key to send you encrypted email, they will send you their DH public key over any insecure route.
+You can then import their public key and the new route will have a completely different shared secret than the old route does.

 ### Other options

 Various options for key management exist.
 The following list of options